How many slug pellets will kill a dog

 Additionally, some brands of slug pellets may contain other toxic ingredients such as methiocarb or metaldehyde ethanol, which can also be harmful to dogs.
 It is essential to read the product labels carefully and choose pet-friendly alternatives if you need to use slug pellets in your garden.

-See also How many windows are in the empire state building
+See also How many pages is the holy bible

 Always store slug pellets securely and out of reach of pets, ensuring that the containers are tightly sealed.
 Clean up any spills or scattered pellets immediately to reduce the risk of accidental ingestion.